-Some other states in the U.S. have reciprocity laws, and these states, such as Nevada, permit patients from other states to buy medical marijuana at a dispensary.
-States like Rhode Island, New Hampshire and Maine recognize medical marijuana cards from other states, although they do not often permit patients from other states to purchase cannabis at a dispensary.
+Some other states in the US have reciprocity laws, and these states, such as Nevada, permit patients from other states to buy medical marijuana at a dispensary.
+States like Rhode Island, New Hampshire, and Maine recognize medical marijuana cards from other states.
+However, they do not often permit patients from other states to purchase cannabis at a dispensary.
 Because cannabis is a Schedule I drug, it is treated as a controlled substance on a federal level.

 5. Is there any current health insurance coverage for medical cannabis users?

 Health insurance providers will not usually provide any reimbursements of health insurance aid for medical marijuana users.
 In fact, if you work at a federal government office or facility, it could put your health insurance at risk, especially if drug testing is required.
 Cannabis is still illegal federally, and national employers may even terminate employees who are cannabis users, even if they have a valid rec and MMJ card.

 6. Are there any restrictions that affect both medical and recreational marijuana users?

 Yes.
 Some restrictions that apply to both types of marijuana users include the following:

 7. What is the Total Amount of Cannabis I Can Legally Carry?